-- 1. An ECG is recommended yearly in the asymptomatic adolescent or young adult with AS who has a Doppler mean gradient greater than 30 mm Hg or a peak velocity greater than 3.5 m per second (peak gradient greater than 50 mm Hg) and every 2 years if the echocardiographic Doppler mean gradient is less than or equal to 30 mm Hg or the peak velocity is less than or equal to 3.5 m per second (peak gradient less than or equal to 50 mm Hg).
-(Level of Evidence C) - 2.
-Doppler echocardiography is recommended yearly in the asymptomatic adolescent or young adult with AS who has a Doppler mean gradient greater than 30 mm Hg or a peak velocity greater than 3.5 m per second (peak gradient greater than 50 mm Hg) and every 2 years if the Doppler gradient is less than or equal to 30 mm Hg or the peak jet velocity is less than or equal to 3.5 m per second (peak gradient less than or equal to 50 mm Hg).
+- An ECG is recommended yearly in the asymptomatic adolescent or young adult with AS who has a Doppler mean gradient greater than 30 mm Hg or a peak velocity greater than 3.5 m per second (peak gradient greater than 50 mm Hg) and every 2 years if the echocardiographic Doppler mean gradient is less than or equal to 30 mm Hg or the peak velocity is less than or equal to 3.5 m per second (peak gradient less than or equal to 50 mm Hg).
+(Level of Evidence C) - Doppler echocardiography is recommended yearly in the asymptomatic adolescent or young adult with AS who has a Doppler mean gradient greater than 30 mm Hg or a peak velocity greater than 3.5 m per second (peak gradient greater than 50 mm Hg) and every 2 years if the Doppler gradient is less than or equal to 30 mm Hg or the peak jet velocity is less than or equal to 3.5 m per second (peak gradient less than or equal to 50 mm Hg).
 (Level of Evidence C) - 3.
 Cardiac catheterization for the evaluation of AS is an effective diagnostic tool in the asymptomatic adolescent or young adult when results of Doppler echocardiography are equivocal regarding severity of AS or when there is a discrepancy between clinical and noninvasive findings regarding severity of AS.
+(Level of Evidence: C) - 4.
+Cardiac catheterization is indicated in the adolescent or young adult with AS who has symptoms of angina, syncope, or dyspnea on exertion if the Doppler mean gradient is greater than 30 mm Hg or the peak velocity is greater than 3.5 m per second (peak gradient greater than 50 mm Hg).
+(Level of Evidence: C) - Cardiac catheterization is indicated in the asymptomatic adolescent or young adult with AS who develops T-wave inversion at rest over the left precordium if the Doppler mean gradient is greater than 30 mm Hg or the peak velocity is greater than 3.5 m per second (peak gradient greater than 50 mm Hg).
 (Level of Evidence: C)